fufexan/nix-gaming/README.md

 If anything goes wrong and for some reason osu! won't start, delete the `~/.osu` directory and re-run `osu-stable`.

-`osu-stable` uses a specialized version of `wine`, called `wine-tkg`, tailored for the best gaming experience.
+* `wine-tkg` is a special wine version used by `osu-stable`, tailored for the best gaming experience.
 In addition to
 [the tkg patches](https://github.com/Frogging-Family/wine-tkg-git),I have added [openglfreak's patches](https://github.com/openglfreak/wine-tkg-userpatches) and [gonX's patches](https://drive.google.com/drive/folders/17MVlyXixv7uS3JW4B-H8oS4qgLn7eBw5) which make everything buttery smooth.

-`winestreamproxy` provides bridging between osu! under Wine and Discord running on Linux.
+* `winestreamproxy` provides bridging between games under Wine and Discord running on Linux.

 ## Install & Run

-It's recommended to set up [Cachix](#cachix) so you don't have to build packages.
+It's recommended to set up [Cachix]() so you don't have to build packages.
 ```nix
 # configuration.nix
 {